SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 disclosure, I use OptiClust.
 However, I think the authors need to either say “A previous study” or provide additional references (and perhaps one from outside the research group).**

+Thank you for catching this.
+We have revised this sentence to say “We previously found” in order to clarify that this claim is supported by a single study from our group (L86).

 **Computational Resources: Throughout the manuscript, the authors often use compute time as a measure of the computational resource demand.
 This